 If you already have a neighborhood email list or social media group, check in to see if there are already efforts underway.
 Call or text the people near you to see how they’re doing and if they need anything.

 Don’t know your neighbors?
 Write a note with your name, number, and email to leave in their mailbox.
 (Wash your hands first, of course.)
 That way, if there’s a need, everyone will know how to get in touch.

 Maintaining those connections is crucial, even if book club or knitting group is cancelled.
-You may even want to move your cancelled meetings to Google Hangouts or another virtual meeting to get some face time in; our church “met” on Facebook Live this week, and it was a great way to feel that connection.
+You may even want to move your cancelled meetings to Google Hangouts or another virtual meeting to get some face time in; our church “meets” on Facebook Live, and it’s a great way to feel that connection.

 Everyone reacts differently to a crisis, and everyone needs different things.
 Here are a few ideas; see what appeals to you, then write them down on a Post-It and stick it to the fridge so it’s there when you need it:

 - Get off social media and turn off the news if it’s making you feel frazzled.
 It will be there later.